sigsum/sigsum/proposals/2024-11-vkey-conversion-tools.md

 sigsum-key to-note-verifier [-n name] [-k file] [-t type] [-o output] Reads public key from file (by default, stdin) and writes a signed note verifier line.
 By defaults, uses the corresponding log origin as the key name.
+Possible types are "ed25519" and "cosignature".
 ```

-For reading a vkey string, my current work-in-progress sub command has
+For reading a vkey string, we can have
-this interface:

 ```
-sigsum-key from-note-verifier [-o output] [file] Extracts the public key from a note verifier line.
+sigsum-key from-note-verifier [-k file] [-o output] Extracts the public key from a note verifier line.
 ```